-d. "about 10 mM phosphate buffer"
+c. "about 10 mM sodium phosphate buffer"

-Gordon's natalizumab formulation includes a histidine buffer, which one of ordinary skill would have readily exchanged with the phosphate buffer of Orthoclone or Aversano because (1) the classic teaching/suggestion/motivation or "TSM" rationale points directly toward use of phosphate buffer and, independently (2) such use is no more than a simple substitution of one known buffer for another with predictable results.
+Gordon's natalizumab formulation includes a histidine buffer, which one of ordinary skill would have readily exchanged with the sodium phosphate buffer of Orthoclone or Aversano because (1) the classic teaching/suggestion/motivation or "TSM" rationale points directly toward use of sodium phosphate buffer and, independently (2) such use is no more than a simple substitution of one known buffer for another with predictable results.
+(Ex.
+1002 at $\P\P$ 146-51.)

 Turning first to TSM - shortly after Gordon published, Subramanian taught those of ordinary skill that histidine buffer combined with polysorbate 80 caused accelerated degradation of IgG mAb actives.
 (Ex.
 1026 at 4.)
-One of ordinary skill looking for an alternative to histidine buffer would quickly zero in on phosphate buffer.
+One of ordinary skill looking for an alternative to histidine buffer would quickly zero in on sodium phosphate.
 (Ex.
-1002 at ¶ 148.)
-As discussed at length above in the scope and content, numerous IgG mAb formulations repeatedly and successfully used polysorbate 80 with a phosphate buffer and NaCl.
+1002 at ¶ 147.)
+As discussed at length above in the scope and content, numerous IgG mAb formulations repeatedly and successfully used polysorbate 80 with a sodium phosphate buffer and sodium chloride.
 In fact, FDA approved two of these formulations - Orthoclone and Zenapax - and the combined use of these excipients was common practice in the field for antibody and other protein formulations.
 (Ex.
-1002 at ¶ 148.)
+1002 at ¶ 147.)

-Such extensive and successful use of these inactive ingredients with other IgG mAbs would have motivated one of ordinary skill reviewing Gordon, which discloses natalizumab along with polysorbate 80 and the problematic histidine buffer, to incorporate phosphate buffer in place of histidine.
+Such extensive and successful use of these inactive ingredients with other IgG mAbs would have motivated one of ordinary skill reviewing Gordon, which discloses natalizumab along with polysorbate 80 and the problematic histidine buffer, to incorporate sodium phosphate buffer in place of histidine.
+(Id.)
+The skilled artisans' choices were limited, given that only a few buffers had been previously approved by FDA for maintaining a pH of about 6.0, including, for example, histidine, sodium phosphate and sodium citrate.
 (Ex.
-1002 at ¶ 148.)
-The skilled artisans' choices were limited, given that only a few buffers had been previously approved by FDA for maintaining a pH of about 6.0, including, for example, histidine, phosphate buffer and sodium citrate.
-(Ex.
 1029 at 13.)

-Furthermore, unlike the histidine and citrate buffers criticized by and polysorbate 80 without the prospect of accelerated potency loss.
+Furthermore, unlike the histidine and citrate buffers criticized by Subramanian, sodium phosphate was known to be compatible with both IgG mAbs and polysorbate 80 without the prospect of accelerated potency loss.
 (Ex.
-1002 at

-Subramanian, phosphate buffer was known to be compatible with both IgG mAbs

-¶ 148 (citing Ex.
-1022 at 3; Ex.
-1024 at 2).)
-Even putting Subramanian aside, there exists a rationale for selection of the phosphate buffer of Orthoclone inasmuch as this excipient qualifies as a simple substitute for Gordon's histidine.
-It was well-known that both histidine and phosphate buffer were safe buffers whose function was to maintain the pH of IgG mAb formulations over time.
+1002 at ¶ 147 (discussing Ex.
+1014; Ex.
+1024; and Ex.
+1022).)
+Even putting Subramanian aside, there exists a rationale for selection of the sodium phosphate buffer of Orthoclone inasmuch as this excipient qualifies as a simple substitute for Gordon's histidine.
+It was well-known that both histidine and sodium phosphate were safe buffers whose function was to maintain the pH of IgG mAb formulations over time.
 (Ex.
-1002 at ¶ 149.)
+1002 at ¶ 148.)
 Indeed, Frokjaer teaches that both phosphate and histidine buffers were among the group of a few buffers used in protein formulations at pH of about 6.0.
 (Ex.
 1029 at 13.)

-Further, simple substitution of histidine with phosphate buffer would lead to the predictable result of a stable formulation.
+Further, simple substitution of histidine with sodium phosphate would lead to the predictable result of a stable formulation.
 (Ex.
-1002 at ¶ 150.)
-Numerous stable formulations comprising an IgG mAb active along with the combination of excipients polysorbate 80, NaCl and phosphate buffer, were known in the prior art.
+1002 at ¶ 149.)
+Numerous stable formulations comprising an IgG mAb active along with the combination of excipients polysorbate 80, sodium chloride and sodium phosphate buffer, were known in the prior art.
 At least two of these formulations were FDA-approved.
 (Ex.
 1022; Ex.
 1024.)
-Thus, simple substitution of histidine with phosphate buffer would have led to the predictable result of a stable formulation.
+Thus, simple substitution of histidine with sodium phosphate would have led to the predictable result of a stable formulation.
 (Ex.
-1002 at ¶ 150.)

-The about 10 mM concentration is also subject to routine optimization.
-As discussed starting at page 29 above, those of ordinary skill routinely calculated optimal buffer concentrations using mathematical equations well-known in the prior art and such concentration is not critical.
-Aversano, for example, uses 10 mM phosphate buffer.
+1002 at ¶ 149.)
+The 10 mM concentration is also subject to routine optimization.
+As discussed starting at page 28, those of ordinary skill routinely calculated optimal buffer concentrations using mathematical equations well-known in the prior art and such concentration is not critical.
+Aversano, for example, uses 10 mM sodium phosphate buffer.
 (Ex.
 1023 at 5.)